cpnt225/day5/README.md

 Now that you have the creds, how did you get them?
 From what insecure package?<BR>

 17. Via RDP, connect to the DC with the new creds for Alice.<BR>
+18. How can we get a payload on the box if Enhanced IE security is enabled?
+Hint: Zones or PowerShell
-18. How did you find missing patches before?<BR>
+19. How did you find missing patches before?<BR>